paul-hammant/tbd/content/observed-habits/index.md

 ## Running the build locally

 Developers practicing Trunk-Based Development run the build before a commit/push in order to not break the build.
 This one practice, for very small teams, allows them to not set up a CI server until later.
-If they can't push their commits to the shared trunk because someone else beat them to it, they have to do another update/sync/pull then another build then the push of the revised commit(s).
+If they cannot push their commits to the shared trunk because someone else beat them to it, they have to do another update/sync/pull then another build then the push of the revised commit(s).
 "It worked on my machine" says the developer that does not want to confess to breaking the build (assuming quick reliable idempotent builds).

 ## Powering through broken builds

-OK, so because of that lazy developer, or the flaky build, or pure accident of timing (Google has a commit every 30 seconds into their monorepo - there must be quantum entangled commits on a 0.0001% basis), the trunk will be observed to be broken occasionally.
-There could be an automatic rollback that's about to happen, or a good old fashioned "lock the trunk" while the build-cop sorts it out.
-That last is particularly true in situations where batching of commits in CI builds is the reality.
+So because of that lazy developer, or the flaky build, or pure accident of timing (Google has a commit every 30 seconds into their monorepo - there must be quantum entangled commits on a 0.0001% basis), the trunk will be observed to be broken occasionally.

+The best implementations are going to perform automatic rollback of a broken commit that lands in the trunk.
+The developer gets notified and they get to fix it quietly on their workstation.

 A developer wanting to update/pull/sync from the shared trunk often runs the risk of encountering that statistically improbable broken build.
 They do not want to have the commits that broke the trunk, on their workstation if they are developing.
 So what they do is update/pull/sync to the last known good commit, and only go further ahead when the trunk build is officially repaired.
 This way they know they can stay 'green' on their workstation.
+Some companies have engineer a system where the last known good commit hash/number is stored in a network share, and a shell script used for update/pull/sync does so to that instead of HEAD revision.

+### Build Cop

+If the Continuous Integration server is batching commits to trunk in each build, or the elapsed time for a build is long then the a "build cop" role might be required within the team to help sort out build breakages.
+Sadly that means that locking the trunk to preven further checkins on top of the broken one, might be necessary as some form of bisecting is performed to work out which commit broke the build and should be rolled back.
+Obviously a Continuous Integration server setup that can run one build per commit, is best.

 ## Shared Nothing